dynamsoft-docs/web-twain-docs/articles/extended-usage/dynamsoft-service-configuration.md

   sudo rpm -ivh DynamsoftServiceSetup.rpm
   ```

-Once the installation is done, the users can click the orange sentance 'click here to verify completion' or refresh the page to start using Dynamic Web TWAIN.
+Once the installation is done, the users can click the orange sentence 'click here to verify completion' or refresh the page to start using Dynamic Web TWAIN.

 ![Initialization]({{site.assets}}imgs/Initialization-2.png)